Working to meet energy supply and demand

-Between 2019 and 2021, we increased oil and gas production in the Permian Basin of West Texas and Southeast New Mexico by 70% – that’s about 190,000 barrels per day.
-We’re currently producing more than 500,000 barrels per day from our Permian Basin operations, and we expect to increase production by another 25% this year compared to 2021.
-We are also increasing our refining capacity to process U.S. light crude by about 250,000 barrels per day – which is the equivalent of adding a new medium-sized refinery.
+Between 2019 and 2022, we more than doubled our oil and gas production in the Permian Basin of West Texas and Southeast New Mexico.
+We’re currently producing more than 560,000 barrels per day from those operations, and we expect to increase production by another 25% this year compared to 2021.
+We are also increasing our refining capacity to process U.S. crude by about 250,000 barrels per day – which is the largest refinery addition in the U.S. in a decade.

-At the same time, we also plan to reach net-zero emissions (Scope 1 and 2) for our Permian Basin unconventional operations by 2030 and eliminate all routine flaring in the area by the end of this year.
+At the same time, we also plan to reach net-zero emissions (Scope 1 and 2) for our Permian Basin unconventional operations by 2030 and eliminated all routine flaring in the area at the end of 2022.